JesperBerggren/embedded-redis/README.md

 Redis binaries are included in the library by default, but they are very old.
 You should probably provide your own binaries to match a more recent version of Redis.

-IF no RedisExecProvider is given the code will attempt to discover which OS and Architecture is being used and choose an appropriate binary.
+If no RedisExecProvider is given the code will attempt to discover which OS and Architecture is being used and choose an appropriate binary.

 Not all operating systems and architectures are supported.